andrewt0301/hse-acos-course/docs/part1ca/03_CPU/lecture.md

    Is it possible to do this without using a remainder instruction?

-1. Write a program that inputs integer value `x`, sets its 3-rd bit, resets its 6-th bit, and prints the result.
+7. Write a program that inputs integer value `x`, sets its 3rd bit, resets its 6th bit, and prints the result.
 Use the binary format for printing.

-1. Write a program that inputs two integer values `x` and `y` and perform their signed and unsigned comparison (using the `slt` and `sltu` instructions).
+8. Write a program that inputs two integer values `x` and `y` and performs their signed and unsigned comparison (using the `slt` and `sltu` instructions).

-1. Write a program that inputs two integer values `x` and `y`, swaps them with the _XOR_ operation, and outputs them back.
+9. Write a program that inputs two integer values `x` and `y`, swaps them with the _XOR_ operation, and outputs them back.

-1. Modify the add program to check whether an integer overflow has occurred in the addition instruction.
+10. Modify the add program to check whether an integer overflow has occurred in the addition instruction.
     Print `0` if no, and `1` if yes.

-1. Write a program that performs the following bit tricks:
+11. Write a program that performs the following bit tricks:

    * `x & (x - 1)` - turning off the rightmost 1-bit (e.g. `01011000` => `01010000`).
    * `x | (x + 1)` - turning on the rightmost 0-bit (e.g. `10100111` => `10101111`).
    * `x | (x - 1)` - turning on the trailing 0's (e.g. `10101000` => `10101111`).

-   Print the input and output values in the binary format.
+   Print the input and output values in binary format.

 #### Notes